Last Updated on June 11, 2023 by lindseymahoney

 Step 2 | Purchase Materials

-At our local hardware store, I found pre-cut wood in the common board section of the lumber aisle and grabbed three sizes – 1×6, 1×4, and 1×2.
+At our local hardware store, I found pre-cut wood in the common board section of the lumber aisle.
+I grabbed three sizes – 1×6, 1×4, and 1×2.
 All of the boards were 8 feet (96 inches) long.

-Next, I had Home Depot cut each piece down to 80″.
+Next, I asked Home Depot to cut each piece down to 80″.

 You will want to buy any additional materials that you need for this project at the hardware store.

-Before you begin building, use the sanding block on all of the boards to remove any splinters.
+Before you begin building, quickly use a sanding block on all of the boards to remove any splinters.
 The boards may be rough on the edges that were cut in the store.

 I do not own a saw horse so I worked with what I had and created a working space in my kitchen.
-I put down a drop cloth and two chairs to hold the wood as I built the ledge.
+Over a drop cloth I used two chairs to hold the wood as I built the picture frame shelf.

 Would this project be easier if I had all of the required tools to build it?
 Probably.
-But I am not intimidated by coming up with creative solutions to make it work.
+But I am not intimidated and thrive on finding creative solutions and work with what I own.

-You will begin by connecting the back of the ledge (1×4) to the base of the ledge (1×6).
+Next, begin by connecting the back of the shelf (1×4) to the base of the shelf (1×6).

 Place the 1×4 wood on top of the 1×6 piece of wood and clamp them together.
 If I had my sh*t together, I would have used 2-3 clamps to secure both sides of the ledge.
 Alas, I did not have said sh*t together and could only find one of our clamps.